A short presentation of the PhD program is available here: Presentation.

 The training and research activities are carried out entirely in English.
-The program is divided into four years, during which the activity of the PhD students is monitored regularly, through individual meetings with the coordinator and seminar activities in which the students become familiar with the presentation and public discussion of their research topics.
+The program is structured in four years, during which the activity of the PhD students is monitored regularly, through individual meetings with the coordinator and seminar activities in which the students become familiar with the presentation and public discussion of their research topics.
 Over all the four years, PhD students can participate in the scientific events (seminars, workshops) organized by the Department.
 They have access to a dedicated room, equipped with computers, printers and the university internet network.
 They are also endowed with their own research funds, to finance participation in conferences and specialization courses, submissions to journals and the purchase of computers or other equipment useful for their research.

 For further information, please contact the program coordinator, Prof. Alessandro Bucciol (email@example.com).